sap-tutorials/Tutorials/tutorials/hcp-cloud-connector-setup/hcp-cloud-connector-setup.md

 [ACCORDION-END]

 ### Notes
 This tutorial has described the minimum steps required to install the cloud connector.
-For production use of the cloud connector, you should also follow the [recommendations regarding secure setup](https://help.hana.ondemand.com/help/frameset.htm?e7ea82a4bb571014a4ceb61cb7e3d31f.html) in the online documentation, and read the [cloud connector operator's guide](https://help.hana.ondemand.com/help/frameset.htm?1e862dd6985a48ca9f15ffc8342838c4.html).
+For productive use of the cloud connector, you should also follow the [recommendations regarding secure setup](https://help.hana.ondemand.com/help/frameset.htm?e7ea82a4bb571014a4ceb61cb7e3d31f.html) in the online documentation, and read the [cloud connector operator's guide](https://help.hana.ondemand.com/help/frameset.htm?1e862dd6985a48ca9f15ffc8342838c4.html).

 ### Optional